 Blitzing Drink and Drug Drivers

-, examines the recent initiative and discusses the legal consequences for those who put their own lives and the lives of others at risk when driving under the influence.
+at Simpson Millar, examines the recent initiative and discusses the legal consequences for those who are prosecuted in relation to driving under the influence.

 Summertime Blitz on Drink and Drug Driving